 “I can’t afford it.”
 It’s the single biggest reason I hear when people tell me they don’t travel as much as they’d like.
 Sure, travel has a cost but it’s often not as high as many people assume.
 By travelling to affordable destinations, going off-peak and taking advantage of budget accommodation, it’s possible to take a break for relatively little money.
 When I visited Krakow in Poland for 3 nights, I spent only £100, including flights.

-In this article, I’ll share my tips on how to get cheap flights to Krakow, where to stay, where to eat, where to drink and free things to do in Krakow
+In this article, I’ll share my tips on how to get cheap flights to Krakow, where to stay, where to eat, where to drink and free things to do in the city.

 The key to cheap flights is always flexibility.
 With that in mind, I always search using Skyscanner and search for whole months or sometimes the whole year, and whole countries rather than specific destinations.

-The cheapest flight (when I did my search) went from London Stanstead to Krakow and although the price jumped a bit when I got down to the details, which is not uncommon, it was still only £57 for a return, leaving enough money for accommodation, food, drinks and sightseeing in Krakow.
+The cheapest flight (when I did my search) went from London Stanstead to Krakow and although the price jumped a bit when I got down to the details, which is not uncommon, it was still only £57 for a return, leaving enough money for accommodation, food, drinks and sightseeing.

 How to get to Krakow by train